ilyasergey/YSC2229/source/wsl.rst

    :width: 820px
    :align: center

-4. Once you have done all of this, you can run terminal within the graphical XFCE shell and execute all commands from it, rather than from a Windows-started Ubuntu terminal.
+4. Once you have done all of this, you can run Linux terminal within the graphical XFCE shell and execute all commands from it, rather than from a Windows-started Ubuntu terminal.
 In my case, it looks as follows: